greenelab/connectivity-search-manuscript/manuscript.md

 The simpler formulation would compute DWPCs for metapaths separately and compare to null distributions from permuted hetnets.
 A more advanced formulation would combine scores across metapaths such that every node in the hetnet would receive a single score capturing its connectivity to the query set.
 This approach would have similar utility to gene set enrichment analysis in that the user could provide a set of genes as input and receive a ranked list of nodes that characterize the function of the query genes.
-However, it would excel in its versatility by returning results of any node type without requiring pre-defined gene sets to match against.
+However, it would excel in its versatility by returning results of any node type without requiring predefined gene sets to match against.
 Some users might be interested in node set transformations where scores for one node type are converted to another node type.
-This approach could take scores for human genes and convert them to side effects, diseases, pathways, etcetera.
+This approach could take scores for human genes and convert them to side effects, diseases, pathways, and so on.

 Our work is not without limitations.
 The final application relies on multiple databases and cached computations specific to Hetionet v1.0.